swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 | email | string | no | Used to send card placement notifications. |

 #### Expiration Object
-The Expiration object is optional that specifies the expiration date for the CardLink.
+The optional Expiration object specifies the expiration date for the CardLink.
 If not specified, CardSavr defaults it to 2 months from the current date.

 | Property | Type | Required | Description |
 |---|---|---|---|